-From idyllic white sandy beaches and stunning national parks to wild animal encounters and a buzzing nightlife – Thailand offers something for everyone.
-We visited Thailand in June on a honeymoon tour, reviewing an array of hotels in Bangkok and Phuket.
+From idyllic white sandy beaches and stunning national parks to wild animal encounters and a buzzing nightlife – Thailand travel offers something for everyone.
+We visited in June for a Thailand honeymoon tour, reviewing an array of hotels in Bangkok and Phuket.
 If you’re looking for a honeymoon which incorporates adventure, relaxation, stunning scenery and great Thai food – then Thailand could be the perfect destination.

 Travelling to Thailand for just over two weeks, the capital Bangkok was our first stop.
 We stayed at the Chatrium Riverside Hotel – a skyscraper hotel located on the banks of the stunning river Chao Phraya.
 With a room on the 62nd floor, our panoramic view overlooking the river and city was a spectacular feature to our spacious suite.